zorael/prntscget/README.md

 ```
 usage: prntscget [options]

 -c      --cookie Cookie to download gallery of (see README).
 -f        --file Filename to save the JSON list of images to.
 -d         --dir Target image directory.
 -o      --offset Images to skip considering, before checking for existing images.
 -s        --skip Images to effectively skip downloading, after applying offset and checking for existing files.
 -n         --num Number of images to download.
 -r     --retries How many times to retry downloading an image.
 -D       --delay Delay between image downloads, in seconds.
 -t     --timeout Download attempt read timeout, in seconds.
+   --always-keep Whether or not to always keep downloaded files, even if they're not valid images.
        --dry-run Download nothing, only echo what would be done.
 ```

 ### Gallery access cookie